314dev/PI/docs/source/advanced/mixed_precision.rst

 Precision Plugins
 *****************

-You can also customize and pass your own Precision Plugin by subclassing the :class:`~pytorch_lightning.plugins.precision.precision_plugin.PrecisionPlugin` class.
+You can also customize and pass your own Precision Plugin by subclassing the :class:`~pi_ml.plugins.precision.precision_plugin.PrecisionPlugin` class.

 - Perform pre and post backward/optimizer step operations such as scaling gradients.
 - Provide context managers for forward, training_step, etc.